From folklore and hearsay, to hauntings and unexplained occurrences, you don’t have to look hard for someone with a spooky San Marcos story…

 Local folklore tells a story of a mother (Genevieve Gery) and her daughter (Isabelle) living along the San Marcos River between 1682 – 1691.
 The Gerys were charged with blasphemy, heresy, witchcraft and consorting with the devil.
 The women were taken from their trial to the place of execution where they were burned and hanged – a gruesome end.
 Locals have supposedly heard the wailings of a woman near the San Marcos River headwaters, the suspected location of the Gery’s ruined cabin, since the days of San Marcos de Neve (1809-1812).
 It is believed their remains were interred near Eddie Durham Park since many have claimed to see their ghosts wandering the area nearby.

 Texas State Scaries

-Old Main, opened in 1903 as Texas State’s first building, is the focus of a story of a student who never left.
-A young female student supposedly jumped (or was pushed) from the open third story balcony and passed away.
+Old Main opened in 1903 as Texas State’s first building and is the focus of a story of a student who never left.
+A young female student supposedly jumped (or was pushed) from the open third-story balcony and passed away.
 Some versions say she jumped when her boyfriend died while serving in the military and she couldn’t live without him.
 Students and faculty have reported paranormal activity ever since.
 Some report seeing a young woman wearing white walking around the third floor or rushing to class with her books in tow.
 Others say they’ve heard strange noises and have had technical issues while in the building at night.